beimingli0626/extended-LaPred/README.md

 ## Dataset

 - Download the [nuScenes dataset](https://www.nuscenes.org/download).
 For this project we need:
-    - Metadata is for all 850 scenes in Trainval split (v1.0)
+    - Metadata for all 850 scenes in Trainval split (v1.0)
     - Map expansion pack (v1.3)

 - Placed the downloaded data under ./datasets and the directory should be organized as follows